qqpigass/FREEPII/README.md

 ```

-The default setting for the model is PXD002892, SEC2-heavy. <br />
+The default input setting for the model is PXD002892 SEC2-heavy. <br />
 If you want to analyze other data, you can specify the experiment name (-e_name) and experimental conditions (-e_cond)
 ```
 python -W ignore ./Code/preprocess_step.py -e_name PXD014820 -e_cond Ctrl